-Figure 4.7 NO2 Monitoring Results Compared to Air Quality Categories for the Period May 2000 to October 2001
+Figure 4.7 NO2 Monitoring Results Compared to Air Quality Categories for the Period October 2001 to October 2002

-Figure 4.7 indicates that the NO2 monitoring results at Trentham Fire Station compare favourably with the proposed National Air Quality Guidelines.
-NO2 levels became elevated during the winter, with ambient concentrations measured in the 'Action' category 5% of the time when compared to the 24-hour MDL, this equates to about 25 days on which the MDL was exceeded during the monitoring period.
+Figure 4.7 indicates that the NO_2 monitoring results at Trentham Fire Station compare favourably with the proposed National Air Quality Guidelines.
+NO_2 levels became elevated during the winter, with ambient concentrations measured in the 'Alert' category 4% of the time when compared to the 24-hour MDL.